Start with a template

 ### Using a Template

-After choosing a template, the visual diagram and associated `Terraform` code are loaded onto the design canvas where you can:
+After choosing a template, the visual diagram and associated `Terraform` code is loaded onto the design canvas, where you can:

 1. Customize resources by manually renaming parts and changing variables to meet your unique needs.